GGist/2D-GameEngine/README.md

 Update Log:
 -----------
+**V0.7**<br \>
++Added some more Manager classes and set up the classes to implement enemies<br \>
++Fixed the incorrect updating of bounds tracking when running left and shooting right (or vice versa)<br \>
++Fixed issue where stateLock was being set to false when retract animation started which let you fire off a bullet earlier than intended

 **V0.6**<br \>
-+Changed some file names to be more descriptive +Rolled back version numbers to show that the game is not readily playable
++Changed some file names to be more descriptive<br \>
++Rolled back version numbers to show that the game is not readily playable
 **Temporary Fix**<br \>